-Well, we’ve got you covered.
-With insights from counseling psychologist and certified life-skills trainer Deepak Kashyap (Masters in Psychology of Education), who specializes in a range of mental health issues, including LGBTQ and closeted counseling, we decode the difference between being in love and loving someone.
+Well, we’ve got you covered on that front.
+With insights from counseling psychologist and certified life skills trainer Deepak Kashyap (Masters in Psychology of Education), who specializes in a range of mental health issues, including LGBTQ and closeted counseling, we decode the difference between being in love and simply loving someone.

 What Is Love?
 The Psychology Behind It

-Ask a poet and they would write you a poem about the meaning of love.
-Ask a mathematician and they will probably come up with an equation to explain the feeling.
-But what is the psychology behind love and how do you know when you love someone?
+What does being in love feel like?
+Ask a poet and they would write you a poem about this.
+Ask a mathematician and they will probably come up with a complicated equation to explain the feeling.
+But what is the psychology behind love and how do you know when you truly love someone?

-Deepak says, “It is challenging to define love but, as a psychologist, all I can say is that love is not a single feeling but a cluster of feelings, in which there is an understanding of what a person is and the expectation of who you want to be with that person.”
+Deepak says, “It is challenging to define feelings of love between two people.
+As a psychologist, all I can say is that real love is not a single feeling but a cluster of feelings, in which there is a deep understanding of who the person you love is, and the expectation of who you want to be with them.”

-When you love someone deeply, it’s not all emotional, the chemical balance in your body is also affected.
+When you love someone, it’s not all emotional; the chemical balance in your body is also affected.
 Take, for instance, the role of oxytocin in love.
 Oxytocin is a neurotransmitter and a hormone that is produced in the hypothalamus.
-In 2012, researchers reported that people in the first stages of romantic attachment had higher levels of oxytocin, compared with non-attached single individuals, suggesting that it helps one bond with other humans.
+In 2012, researchers reported that people in the first stages of romantic attachment had higher levels of oxytocin, compared with non-attached single individuals, suggesting that being deeply in love helps one bond with other humans.

 The psychology behind love can be summed up as: